JuliaDSP/Wavelets.jl/README.md

 * Denoising and thresholding functions and utilities.
 See example code and image below.

-* Plotting/visualization utilities for 1-d signals
+* Plotting/visualization utilities for 1-d and 2-d signals

 Written by Gudmundur Adalsteinsson (c) 2014.
 See license (MIT) in LICENSE.md.